Wreckage found near where Japan's F-35 fighter went missing

 The pilot of the aircraft, which went missing over the Pacific Ocean close to northern Japan, is still missing, said the Air Self Defense Force (ASDF) spokesman.

-Japan’s first squadron of F-35s has just become operational at the Misawa air base and the government plans to buy 87 of the stealth fighters to modernize its air defenses as China’s military power grows.
+Japan’s first squadron of F-35s has just become operational at the Misawa air base and the government plans to buy 87 of the stealth fighters to modernise its air defences as China’s military power grows.

 The advanced single-seat jet was flying about 135 km (84 miles) east of the air base in Aomori Prefecture at about 7:27 p.m.
 (1027 GMT) on Tuesday, when it disappeared from radar, the Air Self Defense Force said.